 Born and raised in Germany, Hannah started learning English as a Second Language in 5th grade and French in 7th grade.
 After completing her Master’s in Education, ESL, and History at the Johannes Gutenberg University in Mainz, Germany, she moved to the United States to become a teacher at the Milwaukee German Immersion School and a professor at the Milwaukee School of Engineering.
 She is now a content creator, blog author, and pedagogical mentor at Robotel.

 Even before COVID turned the world (of teaching) upside down, there was an abundance of teaching platforms out there.
 Some were specifically designed to support certain subject areas, others were kept general to help teachers survive in the new world of asynchronous teaching.

-The problem with most platforms: They aren't designed to prepare students for the multilingual world of the 21st century!
+The problem with most platforms is: They aren't designed to prepare students for the multilingual world of the 21st century!
 Listening activities are hard to find in any of the language teaching materials, no matter what publisher or foreign language you are looking at.
 And speaking activities?
 Forget it!
 If I hadn't turned half of my writing activities into partner activities in the classroom, my students would have hardly had a chance to speak at all.

 Curious about how this works?
-Watch these short videos explaining some of the main recording and pronunciation functions in the SmartClass HUB or read this post, about all 19 different activity templates that are possible in the SmartClass HUB.
+Watch these short videos explaining some of the main recording and pronunciation functions in the SmartClass HUB, or read this post about all 19 different activity templates that are possible in the SmartClass HUB.

 Open Recording activities are valuable when you want to give your students a lot of time to talk freely about a topic.
 Their recording keeps going while they speak, think, correct themselves, or look at the visual/written prompts given.
 Some great examples for Open Recording activities are: